enso-org/enso/docs/runtime/compiler-ir.md

 ## Visualization

-The IR can be visualized using `--dump-irs` command line option to the engine runner.
+The IR can be visualized using `-Denso.compiler.dumpIr` system property.
 This will output a `.dot` file in [GraphViz](www.graphviz.org) format in the `ir-dumps` directory for each IR in the program.
 The _dot_ file format is a minimal textual format, that can be converted to a graphical representation using the `dot` command from the GraphViz package.
 For example, on Ubuntu, install `dot` with `sudo apt install graphviz`.
 Then, convert the `.dot` file to